Aiioonairr/GenPassPy/README.md

 # GenPassPy
-A Password Generator with word in french in python
+A Password Generator with french words in python

 ### Requirements